dlepenven/dlp-global-rules/README.md

 * Fill the form
     * Fill the name and desctiption fields as desired
     * Choose the status "enable" if you want to enable your rule.
 If not, the rule will never be triggered.
+    * Choose the trigger type : Create will trigger the rules on object creation only, update for object update only.
     * Fill a valid target class (Ex: UserRequest)
     * Fill a valid OQL condition on the current object (Ex: (service_id=3 OR service_id=4) AND title='test')
     * Fill values to apply this way